Paraguay expedition: The rejection of Hopkins

 Consul Hopkins, instead of lodging a reasonable complaint with the police on behalf of his brother, presented himself in riding boots and flourishing a whip in the hand at the government house, where he was admitted as usual with every consideration, and confronted the president with a shower of vituperations and threats.
+[Hopkins was a huge, towering man.]
 The flabbergasted ruler was for the moment speechless.
 After a few minutes he recovered his calm and dismissed Hopkins with the admonition that if he had any remonstrances he should present them through the proper channel.

 Hopkins had conjured up his own Nemesis.
 President López, incensed at this gross conduct, withdrew Hopkins' exequatur, and the latter had no alternative but to leave the country.
 This meant the shattering of the inchoate emporium of the Rhode Island company.